Home Majors Industrial Engineering

-Industrial Engineering Degree
+Industrial Engineering

 Students study how to optimize complex systems and processes by integrating people, materials, equipment, energy, and information for maximum efficiency.
 Graduates typically pursue careers in manufacturing, healthcare operations, logistics, supply chain management, and consulting at firms like Amazon, Toyota, and McKinsey.
 Industrial engineering offers versatile career options with strong salaries because every industry needs process optimization.

-What Industrial Engineering Graduates Do
+What Industrial Engineering graduates do

 Your work will be about making complex systems run better.
 As an entry-level industrial engineer, you’ll spend your days on the factory floor, in a hospital, or at a distribution center, observing how work gets done.
 You’ll use data to pinpoint bottlenecks—where time, money, or materials are being wasted—and then redesign those processes for maximum efficiency.
 It's a hands-on job focused on tangible improvements.